grompogrom/aiLearn/PROJECT_DESCRIPTION.md

 ## Overview

 **aiLearn** is a Kotlin-based terminal application that provides an interactive chat interface with Perplexity AI API.
-The application enables users to have conversational interactions with an AI assistant, with support for message history management, token usage tracking, and configurable dialog behavior.
+The application enables users to have conversational interactions with an AI assistant, with support for message history management, token usage tracking, configurable dialog behavior, and **MCP (Model Context Protocol) tool calling integration**.

 ## Project Purpose